Land Economics Gathering

 Connected by Expertise.

 Lambda Alpha International is a society that connects land economics professionals from around the world.
 Our 2,000+ members share knowledge, exchange ideas, and advance best practices relating to the use and re-use of land.
-Local chapters are found in major cities throughout North America, Canada, Mexico, Europe, and Asia.
+Local chapters are found in major cities throughout North America, Canada, Europe, and Asia.

 A Storied Past.